rahmanidashti/SynDL/README.md

 </h1>

 ## SynDL
-TREC Deep Learning Full Synthetic Test Collection
+SynDL: A Large-Scale Synthetic Test Collection for Passage Retrieval

 ## Folders and Files